 5. Make offers quickly and decisively

-Get hiring help Once you’ve identified a potential employee, don’t hesitate to make a move.
+Once you’ve identified a potential employee, don’t hesitate to make a move.
 Extend a verbal offer that’s contingent on background and reference checks.
 If you have internal alignment on all the details already—job responsibilities, compensation, and perks and benefits—you can present a clear and accurate offer that helps reduce last-minute negotiations.
 You can move faster to put an agreed-upon offer into writing, officially hire your candidate and start the onboarding process.
+For tips on making your offers more compelling, see our guide to attracting top talent with competitive compensation and benefits.
 Hiring employees sounds routine, but it’s one of the most critical decisions for your company.
 Sometimes, the importance—and pressure—of this effort can lead to an overly complex and time-consuming recruitment process that frustrates candidates and leaves you with unstaffed roles longer.
 With a well-organized, targeted and agile approach and support from the right resources, you can avoid the downsides of a slow hiring process and secure the skilled talent your organization needs to succeed.